FSA eases bank rules to support lending

-LONDON The Financial Services Authority (FSA) said on Wednesday it has relaxed capital and liquidity rules on banks in an effort to stimulate lending and boost the recession-hit economy, lifting bank shares.
+LONDON The Financial Services Authority has relaxed capital and liquidity rules on banks in an effort to stimulate lending and boost the economy, lifting bank shares.

-The FSA said the policy shift was set out in the Bank of England's Financial Policy Committee in September, and banks were aware of the changes.
+The FSA said on Wednesday the shift in policy was set out in the Bank of England's Financial Policy Committee in September, and banks were aware of the changes.

-But industry sources and analysts said there were mixed messages coming from regulators on capital rules, including several recent suggestions that more capital was needed.

-FPC member Robert Jenkins, one of the committee's hardliners, said on Wednesday banks may need more capital because a rule to curb balance sheets is too generous and urged bank shareholders to support bolstering balance sheets.

 The regulator will also not require banks to hold extra capital against new lending that qualifies for a "funding for lending" (FLS) scheme targeted at loans to corporate borrowers.

+"The goal is to avoid rapid deleveraging that would harm activity in the economy," Andrew Bailey told the Financial Times.

-Confirmation that the shift in policy was now being implemented lifted bank shares, as British regulators have been among the strictest in implementing new global regulations.
+The shift in tone lifted bank shares, as British regulators have been among the strictest in implementing new global regulations.

 "If they get a bit of leeway from the regulator, that is breathing space for these banks which, in the short term, is good for the shares.
 Longer term, I stay very cautious," Bernstein Research senior analyst Chirantan Barua said.